-¶6-To make reports to the General Board and the General Conference.
+¶6-To make reports to the General Board and the General Assembly.

 ¶7-To sign necessary legal papers pertaining to the foreign work.
-Either the General Superintendent or the Secretary of Foreign Missions may sign necessary legal papers and the signature of either shall be lawful and sufficient (Section 122, ¶8). ¶8-To direct publicity and deputational work for the Department of Foreign Missions.
+Either the General Superintendent or the Secretary of Foreign Missions may sign necessary legal papers and the signature of either shall be lawful and sufficient (Section 113, ¶8).

+¶8-To direct publicity and deputational work for the Department of Foreign Missions.

-¶9-The Secretary of Foreign Missions shall be amenable to the General Board just as a district superintendent in our Church is amenable to the district council and district conference; and such Secretary shall be under the supervision of the General Superintendent in the same sense in which a district superintendent is under the supervision of the General Superintendent (Section 122, ¶9).
+¶9-The Secretary of Foreign Missions shall be amenable to the Department Committee on Foreign Missions of the General Board and to the General Board just as a District Superintendent in our Church is amenable to the District Council and District Assembly; and such Secretary shall be under the supervision of the General Superintendent in the same sense in which a District Superintendent is under the supervision of the General Superintendent (Section 113, ¶9).